snowyu/rest_service/README.markdown

 # Grape [![Build Status](http://travis-ci.org/intridea/grape.png?branch=frontier)](http://travis-ci.org/intridea/grape)

-## What is http_api?
+## What is rest_service?

-http_api is forked from Grape.
+rest_service is forked from Grape.
-It's removed the unnecessary components to focus the api. the http_api is just a component for api.
+It's splited the modules to integrate in others framework easily.
+It's the helpers and framework for the service's api development.

+RestService::API is the same as Grape::API

+RestService::Helper

 ## What is Grape?